SaiUpadhyayula/SpringShoppingStore/README.md

 #SpringShoppingStore
 SpringShoppingStore is a sample shopping store which is under development.

-This project uses Spring MVC,Twitter Bootstrap, JPA-Hibernate/JDBC implementations.
+This project uses Spring MVC,Twitter Bootstrap, JDBC implementations.

 Features
 --------